 Mines work with us to improve their practices and can receive independent third-party verification and certification of their performance that is internationally recognized.

-A first step is to self-assess using our ‘Mine Measure‘ tool against the Standard for Responsible Mining that covers all pillars of responsible mining from business integrity requirements to social and environmental responsibility.
-Once self-assessed, many mines will choose to then apply for an independent IRMA audit.
-Self-assessment is not required to apply for independent auditing.
+The first step is to self-assess using our audit preparation tool ‘Mine Measure‘ against the Standard for Responsible Mining that covers all pillars of responsible mining from business integrity requirements to social and environmental responsibility.
+Once they use the Mine Measure tool, many mines will choose to then apply for an independent IRMA audit.
+Self-assessment is not required to apply for independent auditing but it saves you time and money during the audit process, and is a vital part of preparation, so we highly recommend it.
 View a webinar on self-assessment by going to Resources > Webinars.

 You can also choose to publish your intentions on our Responsible Mining Map which allows you to connect with purchasers, investors and civil society groups and show your journey towards certification.